cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* string[]

-Configures the HTTP header names to use when header session affinity is enabled.
+Configures the names of HTTP headers to base session affinity on when header `session_affinity` is enabled.

+At least one HTTP header name must be provided.
+To specify the exact cookies to be used, include an item in the following format: `"cookie:<cookie-name-1>,<cookie-name-2>"` (example) where everything after the colon is a comma-separated list of cookie names.
+Providing only `"cookie"` will result in all cookies being used.
+The default max number of HTTP header names that can be provided depends on your plan: 5 for Enterprise, 1 for all other plans.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#headers LoadBalancer#headers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#headers LoadBalancer#headers}

 ---